Breath Alcohol Section

 Class Registration

 Intoxilyzer 8000 Certification/Recertification Courses and the PBT Instructor/Calibration Courses are scheduled throughout the year.
-For upcoming classes, please check the Regional Public Safety Training Center for scheduled class or email breathalcohol@washoecounty.us and provide the following information:
+For upcoming classes, please check the Regional Public Safety Training Center (RPSTC) for scheduled classes or email breathalcohol@washoecounty.us and provide the following information:

 Intoxilyzer 8000 Certification Course